-11. However, expanding the fixed asset boundary, as introduced in the last two SNA updates (1993, 2008), implies that newly defined GDP standards start to include further elements which were previously known as intermediate consumption.
+12. However, expanding the fixed asset boundary, as introduced in the last two SNA updates (1993, 2008), implies that newly defined GDP standards start to include further elements which were previously recorded as intermediate consumption.
 In addition, it will include supplementary elements of CFC, i.e., the capital services inputs to own account capital formation as referred to above.
 This concern may be addressed as 'GDP inflation': its estimation is upwards adjusted, however only due to its redefinition.
-This concern of double counting will be further amplified by the decision to capitalize additional IP items (data, marketing assets) as expenditure formerly recorded as intermediate consumption will be redefined as gross fixed capital formation.
+This concern of double counting will be further amplified by the decision to capitalize additional IP items (e.g., data, and possibly marketing assets)3 as expenditure formerly recorded as intermediate consumption which are likely to be redefined as gross fixed capital formation.